Fast Facts About Fidelity Bonds and Public Official BondsPosted by Becky Nichols

 Public official bonds are required by statute as a guarantee that officials will faithfully and honestly perform their duties in the office.

 Like other surety bonds, public official bonds are a three-party agreement between the principal (the public official), the obligee (the government or public), and the surety that underwrites the bond.

-Although specific requirements vary depending on state or local statutes, public official bonds are typically required for most individuals who hold a public office, whether appointed or elected.
-Individuals whose positions require bonds include mayors, sheriffs, judges, court clerks, tax collectors, treasurers and town administrators or supervisors.
+Although specific requirements vary depending on state or local statutes, public official bonds are typically required for most individuals who hold public office, whether appointed or elected.
+Individuals whose positions require bonds include mayors, sheriffs, judges, court clerks, tax collectors, treasurers, and town administrators or supervisors.

-Becky Nichols is a Commercial Surety Underwriting Consultant for the Midwest Region.
-Becky has been an Underwriter in the Surety industry for 30+ years working with CNA Surety/Western Surety Company and Nationwide Mutual Insurance Company both for several years and most recently with Old Republic Surety Company.
-She has a Bachelor’s Degree in Marketing from Southwest Minnesota State University in Marshall, MN.
-Becky has been married over 30 years and has two grown children.
-She likes to shop for bargains and road trip to the Rocky Mountains.
-She also has a love for dogs, especially Labrador Retrievers.
-She is known to have not one, not two, not even three, but several at one time!
+Becky Nichols is a Commercial Underwriting Manager for the Midwest Region at Old Republic Surety.
+As an underwriter in the surety industry for 30-plus year, she previously worked with CNA Surety/Western Surety and Nationwide Mutual Insurance companies.
+She has a bachelor’s degree in marketing from Southwest Minnesota State University.
+In her personal time, she likes to shop for bargains and take road trips to the Rocky Mountains.
+She also loves dogs, especially Labrador retrievers.
+She is known to have not one, not two, not even three, but several at one time.